 London Summer School in Classics

-The Summer School offers eight days of intensive teaching from 10.30am to 4.30pm.
-There are four language classes each day as well as lectures and a debate.
-The course is not residential, and there is no teaching during the weekend.
+The Summer School offers eight days of intensive teaching.
+There are four language classes each day as well as lectures and workshops, between 10.30am and 4.30pm The course is not residential, and there is no teaching during the weekend.

 Travel grants are available as a contribution to your travel costs, but may not cover all your expenses.
 The travel grants are arranged during the Summer School.

-Five full-fee bursaries, generously supported by the Classical Association, will be available, and successful applicants will be expected to write a report for the Classical Association.
-Application forms will be in the welcome packs given to attendees on 08 July.
-However, in order to reserve your place you must pay your full fees before 30 May (13 June if using the online payment option).
-If you are a successful bursary applicant you will receive a reimbursement following the course but you must be aware that this may not occur and thus be prepared to personally cover the fee costs in full.
+A small number of full-fee bursaries, generously supported by the Classical Association, will be available.
+Successful applicants will be expected to write a report for the Classical Association.
+Application forms will be in the welcome packs received on 5 July.
+However, in order to reserve your place you must pay your full fees before 1 June.
+If you are a successful bursary applicant you will receive a reimbursement following the course but you must be aware that your application may not be successful and therefore you must be prepared to cover the fee costs in full yourself.

 Greek & Latin

 Teaching is generally in groups of 12-15 people and, as far as possible, comprise of students of roughly the same level of experience (beginners, intermediate or advanced).
 The style of teaching is friendly, but demanding: a lot of work is expected from students during the School, but they usually find the whole experience both stimulating and valuable.
 Some classes concentrate chiefly on reading texts, while others offer a mixture of grammar and translation practice.
 Our tutors include some of the most experienced and talented teachers of Classics in the London area and beyond.

 The Summer School in Classics caters for a wide range of interests and for both school and university students as well as those who wish to learn Greek or Latin, or to revive their knowledge of the languages.
 Our principal concern is to provide a thorough programme of language learning in a lively university environment.